christianjianelli/yaai/docs/google/function_calling.md

 2. **Register the Class/Method**
     Use the ABAP AI framework to register the class and method for function calling.
-    The method `add_methods` of the class `ycl_aai_func_call_openai` must be used to register the methods you want to expose for function calling.
+    The method `add_methods` of the class `ycl_aai_func_call_google` must be used to register the methods you want to expose for function calling.
-    The framework will generate a function schema compatible with OpenAI.
+    The framework will generate a function schema compatible with Google Gemini.

     ```abap
-    DATA(lo_function_calling) = NEW ycl_aai_func_call_openai( ).
+    DATA(lo_function_calling) = NEW ycl_aai_func_call_google( ).

     lo_function_calling->add_methods( VALUE #( ( class_name = 'ycl_aai_bp_tools' method_name = 'create_person' description = 'Use this method to create a Business Partner for a Person' )
                                                ( class_name = 'ycl_aai_bp_tools' method_name = 'create_organization' description = 'Use this method to create a Business Partner for an Organization' ) ) ).
     ```

-3. **Bind Tools to OpenAI**
+3. **Bind Tools to Google Gemini**
-    The ABAP AI OpenAI `bind_tools` method expects an object (instance) of the class `ycl_aai_func_call_openai` as its argument.
-This object manages the registration and invocation of ABAP methods as callable tools for OpenAI function calling.
+    The ABAP AI Google Gemini `bind_tools` method expects an object (instance) of the class `ycl_aai_func_call_google` as its argument.
+This object manages the registration and invocation of ABAP methods as callable tools for Gemini function calling.

     ```abap
     lo_aai_google->bind_tools( lo_function_calling ).
     ```

-4. **Describe Functions to OpenAI**
+4. **Describe Functions to Google Gemini**
     The ABAP AI framework provides a JSON schema describing available methods and their parameters.
-This schema is sent to the OpenAI API as part of the function calling setup.
+This schema is sent to the Google Gemini API as part of the function calling setup.

 5. **Invoke via LLM**
     When the LLM determines a function call is needed, it returns a function call request with parameter values.
 The ABAP AI framework parses this request and invokes the corresponding ABAP method.